ochuluunsukh/pet-friendly-restaurants/README.md

 Use JMS for asynchronous communication between the two services:

 - **Review Synchronization**:
-  - When a review is added or updated in the **Customer Service**, send a message to the **Restaurant Service** to update the restaurant's average rating and review count.
+  - When a review is added or updated in the **Restaurant Service**, send a message to the **Rating Service** to update the restaurant's average rating and review count.

 ---